 The economy of South Africa has been growing since September 1999.

-- Manufacturing sector is the most developed in Africa.
+- The South African manufacturing sector is the most developed in Africa.

 10% of manufacturing exports of the country.

 - State-owned companies have a critical function in the economy.

 20 in the World.
 The Legal framework of South Africa is well-developed

 - The Republic of South Africa has a modern and efficient infrastructure; many

 multinational companies are established in the country to export products and services to the Southern African region.

 - The Black Economic Empowerment is a policy

 instrument intended at broadening the economic base of South Africa, further stimulating economic growth and creating jobs while eradicating poverty.